-Meaningful dialogue can be a powerful tool and process within an overall EODC® approach toward individual, group and organizational emergent change and development.
+Meaningful dialogue can be a powerful tool and process to facilitate individual, group and organizational performance aligned to continuous, emergent changing environments, challenges and opportunities.

 The Practice of Open, Generative and Meaningful Dialogue